downsized-devs/sdk-go/README.md

 ![Version](https://img.shields.io/github/v/release/downsized-devs/sdk-go)

 ## 📖 Overview
-`sdk-go` is a comprehensive collection of Go libraries developed by Downsized Devs, designed to supercharge your Go development workflow.
-Our modular approach provides flexible, efficient, and high-performance solutions for various programming challenges.
+`sdk-go` is a monorepo of Go libraries maintained by Downsized Devs.
+Each top-level directory exposes a focused package that can be imported on its own or pulled in as part of the complete toolkit.
+The project aims to streamline Go development with well-tested utilities ranging from logging and scheduled jobs to data storage helpers.

 ## ✨ Features
 - 🔧 Modular library architecture